mathigon/textbooks/content/fractals/content.md

 {.reveal(when="var-0")} We can just keep going, with smaller and smaller rulers, and each time, our result for the length of the coastline would get a bit longer.
-Just like the Koch Snowflake before, it seems that Britains coastline is infinitely long!
+Just like the Koch Snowflake before, it seems that Britain’s coastline is infinitely long!
 This is often called the __Coastline paradox__.
 [Continue](btn:next)